rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

  -->
 <hr>

-### Lesson Plan – How Do You Rest?
+## Lesson Plan – How Do You Rest?

 An accessible lesson about and visit to the “Rest Is Power” exhibition<sup> [\[1\]](#exhibition-footnote)</sup>

 **Date:** December 2023
 **Subject:** English Language Arts
 **Grade level:** Sixth
-**School:** Near Manhattan’s Bowery neighborhood, where the gallery is located
+**School:** Near Manhattan's Bowery neighborhood, where the gallery is located

 **Locations:**
 1. <u>Pre-visit</u>: school classroom
-2. <u>Visit</u>: on-site at NYU’s Center for Black Visual Culture’s gallery, [20 Cooper Sq, New York, NY](https://maps.app.goo.gl/A1GmfN8TK6DMTEZN6)
+2. <u>Visit</u>: on-site at NYU’s Center for Black Visual Culture's gallery, [20 Cooper Sq, New York, NY](https://maps.app.goo.gl/A1GmfN8TK6DMTEZN6)
 3. <u>Post-visit</u>: school classroom (split over two days)

 **Outcomes:** Students will